Marie Levasseur

-Marie Levasseur (born May 18, 1997) is a Canadian professional soccer player who plays as a left-back for Division 1 Féminine club FC Fleury 91 and for the Canada national team.
+Marie Levasseur (born May 18, 1997) is a Canadian professional soccer player who plays as a left-back for Division 1 Féminine club Montpellier HSC and for the Canada national team.

 Early life

 Levasseur began playing soccer at age four with CS Haute-Saint-Charles.
 In 2009, she was part of the Eastern Canada team in the Canadian qualification tournament for the U12 Danone Nations Cup.
 In 2014, she was named the Quebec Soccer Federation Youth Player of the Year.

 College career

 In 2015, she began attending the University of Memphis, where she played for the women's soccer team.
 She scored her first collegiate goal on September 13, 2015 against the Idaho Vandals.
 After her freshman season she was named the American Athletic Conference Rookie of the Year, was named to the AAC All-Rookie Team and the All-ACC Second Team.
 In 2016, she was named to the NSCAA All-Northeast Region.
 In 2016, 2017, and 2018, she was named to both the All-AAC First Team and All-AAC Academic team all three years, while also being named to the AAC All-Tournament team in 2018.